crazy-max/CwsSession/README.md

 ## Getting started

-Add a new table in your database with the following structure.
+Add a new table in your database with the following structure.<br />
 You can change the name of the table (sessions) but not the columns.

 ```sql